popsize/popsize-shopify/README.md

 ---

 ## How to Test the Popsize Widget in a Store

-1. **Set your Partner ID**
-   - Open the app from your Shopify admin.
-   - Enter your Popsize Partner ID and click "Save".

 2. **Enable the widget on product pages**
    - Go to your [Shopify admin → Online Store → Themes](/admin/themes).